Frequently Asked Questions about the Patent Prosecution Highway

 When is a request for accelerated examination under the PPH not granted?

 A request for accelerated examination under the PPH will not be granted if the application does not comply with the requirements for requesting accelerated examination under the PPH.
 A complete list of eligibility requirements for each of our PPH agreements is available on our PPH main webpage.

-The most commonly occurring reasons PPH requests are not been granted are as follows:
+The most common reasons PPH requests are not granted are as follows: